pixbi/duplo/README.md

 Note that dependency selection applies at the dependency level but not at the file level within the components.

+Also note that duplo caches between builds.
+When you switch dependency selection, remember to `duplo clean` your repo first.

 Putting it all together, an example of a `component.json`:

 ```json